Al-ttaeeA/WizardArmageddon/README.md

 - Battle randomized monsters, each with unique weaknesses and resistances to your spells
 - Encounter other wizards (AI controlled) that seek to duel with any wizard they find
 ___________________________________________________________________________________________________________________________________________________________________
-All the source code files are included in the $src$ folder, and the .jar executable file is in the $dist$ folder.
+All the source code files are included in the $Source \ Files$ folder, and the .jar executable file is in the $Executable$ folder.

 To run the game, simply download the .jar executable file, copy the path to that file, and then enter this into your device's terminal: